Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Moment bounds for the glued peeling process

 \begin{prop} Suppose we are in the setting described just above.
 For each $p\in [1,3/2)$, we have \eqb \BB E\left[ \# \mcl E \left( \dot Q^{J_r} \cap (\bdy Q_- \cup \bdy Q_+) \right)^p \right] \preceq \left(r + (\#\BB A)^{1/2} \right)^{2p} \eqe and \eqb \BB E\left[ \left( \max_{j\in [1,J_r]_{\BB Z}} \#\mcl E\left( \bdy \dot Q^j \right) \right)^p \right] \preceq \left(r + (\#\BB A)^{1/2} \right)^{2p} \eqe with implicit constant depending only on $p$. \end{prop}

 Proposition~\ref{prop-hull-moment} is our most important estimate for the glued peeling clusters.
+The reason why we get moments up to order $3/2$ is related to the $5/2$ exponent appearing in~\eqref{eqn-cover-tail}.

-We will deduce several consequences of Proposition~\ref{prop-hull-moment} in Section~\ref{sec-hull-moment-misc} below, including a reverse H\"older continuity estimate for the gluing interface with respect to the $Q_{\op{zip}}$-graph metric (Lemma~\ref{prop-reverse-holder}), an upper bound for the size of a $Q_{\op{zip}}$-metric ball in terms of $Q_\pm$-metric balls (Lemma~\ref{prop-hull-diam}), and a lower bound for the length of a path in $Q_{\op{zip}}$ which stays near $\bdy Q_-\cup \bdy Q_+$ (Lemma~\ref{prop-saw-neighborhood-dist}).
+We will deduce several consequences of Proposition~\ref{prop-hull-moment} in Section~\ref{sec-hull-moment-misc} below.
+Since $\dot{Q}^{J_r}$ dominates from above a $Q_{\op{zip}}$-graph metric ball of radius $r$, an upper bound on $\dot{Q}^{J_r}$ leads to \emph{lower} bounds on $Q_{\op{zip}}$-graph distances.
+This will lead to the fact that the gluing interface does not form loops at large scales, which will be quantified by a reverse H\"older continuity estimate for the gluing interface with respect to the $Q_{\op{zip}}$-graph metric (Lemma~\ref{prop-reverse-holder}).
+We will also use~\eqref{eqn-cluster-moment} to obtain an upper bound for the size of a $Q_{\op{zip}}$-metric ball in terms of $Q_\pm$-metric balls (Lemma~\ref{prop-hull-diam}).
+Finally, we will obtain a lower bound for the length of a path in $Q_{\op{zip}}$ which stays near $\bdy Q_-\cup \bdy Q_+$ (Lemma~\ref{prop-saw-neighborhood-dist}).
 We will use these consequences as well as Proposition~\ref{prop-hull-moment} itself several times in the later sections.

+The proof of Proposition~\ref{prop-hull-moment} is carried out in Sections~\ref{sec-first-moment}--\ref{sec-hull-moment-proof} below.
+One may skip the details of the proof on a first reading of the article, since this section is connected to the rest of the paper only through the statement of Proposition~\ref{prop-hull-moment} and its consequences deduced in Section~\ref{sec-hull-moment-misc}.